Aspects of Spatially-Correlated Random Fields: Extreme-Value Statistics and Clustering Properties

 The key result of Fig.~\ref{fig:block-maxima-GEV} is that spatial correlations tend to broaden the PDF of the block maxima, by enhancing the probability of finding low-amplitude block maxima while suppressing high-amplitude ones.
 This suppression occurs because spatial correlation causes rare events of extreme values to cluster, as can be observed in Fig.~\ref{fig:nn-population}.
 However, block maxima only records the strongest signal within a given block, while the rest are discarded.
 This is in contrast with uncorrelated random fields ($n = 0$), where rare events are evenly spread, being hence more likely to be sampled as block maxima.

-Similarly, for spatially-correlated random fields, weak-amplitude events tend to cluster and form large under-dense regions, as can be well observed in Fig.~\ref{fig:intuitive}, most pronounced for $n = -3$.
+Similarly, for spatially-correlated random fields, low-amplitude events tend to cluster and form large under-dense regions, as can be well observed in Fig.~\ref{fig:intuitive}, most pronounced for $n = -3$.
 Therefore, these under-dense regions increase the likelihood of finding low-amplitude events as block-maxima.
 While spatial correlation broadens the PDF of block maxima, beyond the $6$-sigma level, their tails show similar statistical properties across all spectral indices, exhibiting exponential decays at the same rate, shown as parallel slopes on the logarithmic scale in Fig.~\ref{fig:block-maxima-GEV}.
 This behaviour arises because such extreme events are exceedingly rare, occurring at most once per simulation, or are rare enough to materialise only in one block.
 Accordingly, despite the presence of spatial correlation, rare events beyond the $6$-sigma level are recorded as block maxima in a statistically-independent manner and are well-described by the tail of a Gumbel distribution ($s = 0$), as they are sampled independently from different exponential field simulation.
 This shows that $\alpha$ is the only parameter sensitive to changes in $n$ for modeling tails behaviors in Fig.~\ref{fig:block-maxima-GEV}.
 Despite not being in the main focus of our studies, we note that also the block size influences the fitting parameters, with diminishing effect when the former increases.

-{\it Clustering\,---}\vp\;Spatial clustering of large peaks generated by random fields plays important r{\^o}les in many mathematical and physical contexts (cf.~Ref.~\cite{Bardeen:1985tr}).
+{\it Clustering\,---}\vp\;Spatial clustering of large peaks \footnote{We appreciate that most of the literature discusses continuous situations in which a {\it peak} is an extended feature (unless a delta-peak is assumed).
+On the contrary, in our discrete study we refer to a peak as an excess in a single pixel (representing an initial Hubble patch at the time of horizon crossing of an overdensity).} generated by random fields plays important r{\^o}les in many mathematical and physical contexts (cf.~Ref.~\cite{Bardeen:1985tr}).
 Depending on the specific type of the random field, in particular its spatial correlations, the clusters can emerge of various sizes and shapes.
 We will see that the spectral index [cf.~Eq.~\eqref{eq:Power-Spectrum}] plays an important r{\^o}le for these characteristics.
 Below we apply this to PBH formation and demonstrate the potential large impact of non-white-noise cases.

 We have performed a cluster-shape analysis.
 For a pronounced demonstration of the resulting effects and to connect to subsequent analyses, we focus on clusters containing at least one $6$-sigma signal in their centres.
 For our analysis, we will make use of the {\it Weighted Principal Component Analysis} (WPCA)~\cite{10.1093/mnras/stu2219}, which allows us to quantify the sphericity in the random-field clusters in terms of distribution variance.
 A spherically-distributed random field must exhibit equal variance along all principal components, whereas non-sphericity manifests as differences in them.